SkyForgerUK/Walk_Mr_Pancake_Project_1/README.md

 - __Gallery:__

-    - Contains various pictures with dogs and their owners
+    - Contains various pictures with dogs and their owners pre, post and during walks.

+## Locations Page

+- __Locations:__

+    - Contains four panels with informtion about the meet up locations
+    - Each panel has:
+        - A joint background
+        - Full information of meet up locations on the left
+        - Interactive, embedded google mps for start point of each walk

+## Contact Page

+- __Contact Us:__

+    - Mandatory fields
+        - First name, Last Name and Email

+    - Optional Fields

 <!-- fill in as going along-->